kubernetes-sigs/node-feature-discovery/README.md

 The `--sources` flag controls which sources to use for discovery.

+_Note: Consecutive runs of node-feature-discovery will update the labels on a given node.
+If features are not discovered on a consecutive run, the corresponding label will be removed.
+This includes any restrictions placed on the consecutive run, such as restricting discovered features with the --label-whitelist option._

 ### Intel Resource Director Technology (RDT) Features

 | Feature name   | Description                                                                         |